Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: Gauge Invariance and Hilbert Space Truncation

-It should of course be noted that one can of course perform a PZW-like transformation by \emph{only} using the cavity mode degrees of freedom, to get something resembling the multipolar gauge for a truncated mode system.
-This is equivalent to defining a new class of gauge transformations which act only on the reduced system degrees of freedom, and does not lead to any ambiguity, provided the material degrees of freedom are correctly truncated.
-Here, we are concerned with the treatment of the entire electromagnetic field and its role in open systems.
+It should of course be noted that one can perform, for example, a PZW-like transformation by \emph{only} using the cavity mode degrees of freedom, to get something resembling the multipolar gauge for a truncated mode system.
+This is equivalent to defining a new class of gauge transformations which act only on the reduced system degrees of freedom.

+In this case, the reduced cavity system is by definition a mode-truncated system.
+Thus, the potential gauge ambiguity related to mode truncation, and the techniques described in this work to restore gauge invariance under mode truncation, are \emph{intrinsic} to open quantum systems.
+The Hamiltonian in Eq.~\eqref{eq:hmode} (or an analogous construction) is generally required as a starting point to derive the correct model of open quantum system dynamics involving lossy cavities, if the system-reservoir coupling is to be derived rigorously (e.g., as in quantized QNM theory~\cite{franke2020quantized}).